 No adventure worth undertaking is easy.
 Everyone who achieves success faces obstacles.
 What makes (or breaks) a person is how they react to the obstacles and roadblocks in their life and what they do (or do not do) to overcome these setbacks.

-Take a hint from the successful people who have failed and do not let these obstacles hold you back.
+Take a hint from theses quotes from successful people who have failed and do not let these obstacles hold you back.